WajihaKashafAli/Credit-Card-Financial-Dashboard/README.md

   - Overall revenue is 57M
   - Total interest is 8M
   - Total transaction amount is 46M
+  - Total income is 587.6M
+  - Total customer satisfaction score is 3.2
   - Male customers are contributing more in revenue 31M, female 26M
   - Blue & Silver credit card are contributing to 93% of overall transactions
   - TX, NY & CA is contributing to 68%